What is meditation? Can it affect our body as well as our mind? What is the evidence? Are there any health risks?

 We briefly explained about mantras, mindfulness, transcendental meditation and visualization earlier in the article.

-- The evidence for the benefits of meditation are often based on very small scale studies.
+- The evidence for the benefits of meditation are often based on small scale, short term studies.

-- Overall, meditation appears likely to reduce stress.
+- Overall, meditation appears likely to reduce stress and reduce cardiovascular risk.